 The Vietnamese government over the past ten years or so has softened its approach to foreign investment considerably.
 Although foreign ownership limitations still exist for a number of industries, education is a sector where there is no foreign ownership limitation.
 It is however a sector where the government still has approval rights over foreign investments.
-Nevertheless, it is possible for a foreign investor to own 100 per cent of an education business.
+Nevertheless, it is possible for a foreign investor to own 100 percent of the education business.

 Foreign investors normally invest in schools that can teach a foreign curriculum.
 The most popular foreign curricula are US, Canadian, Australian and British but other options are available.
 There are three main models that permit the teaching of foreign curricula: (1) model 1 – an ‘international school’ teaching a foreign curriculum only, (2) model 2 – a ‘bilingual school’ teaching both foreign and Vietnamese curricula on an integrated basis and (3) model 3 – a ‘bilingual school’ teaching both foreign and Vietnamese curricula in parallel.